monitoring

 User-defined DataImportCronTemplates

-User-defined DICTs are defined in the HyperConverged CR, in the spec.dataImportCronTemplates field.
+User-defined DICTs are defined in the spec.dataImportCronTemplates field of the of the HyperConverged CR.

-First, check what architectures are supported by the image.
-You can use the following command:
+1. Check what architectures are supported by the image:

 $ podman manifest inspect your-registry/your-image:latest

-If the image is multi architecture manifest (fat manifest), it will include the manifests field, which is a list of architectures supported by the image.
-If the image is not a multi architecture manifest, you will need to find out what is its architecture.
+If the image is a multi-architecture manifest (“fat manifest”), it includes the manifests field, which is a list of architectures supported by the image.
+If the image is not a multi-architecture manifest, you need to find out what is its architecture.

-Then, check that the ssp.kubevirt.io/dict.architectures annotation is set with the correct value.
-If not, edit the HyperConverged CR to fix the annotation to the right value.
-The format of the annotation is a comma-separated list of architectures; e.g., amd64,arm64,s390x.
+1. Check that the ssp.kubevirt.io/dict.architectures annotation is set with the correct value.
+If not, edit the HyperConverged CR to fix the annotation.
+The format of the annotation is a comma-separated list of architectures, for example: amd64,arm64,s390x.

 apiVersion: hco.kubevirt.io/v1beta1